Things To Do in Bangkok

 Take a Food Tour in Bangkok

 For new visitors to Thailand, this is a good way to build confidence in ordering Thai food from the best outlets, the places the locals visit.
-My kids love to eat (and cook) so if you are looking for things to do in Bankok with family of older kids or teens, this works whereas a dinner cruise could be too dull.
+My kids love to eat (and cook) so if you are looking for things to do in Bangkok with family or older kids or teens, this works whereas a dinner cruise and show could be too dull.
+(Dinner cruises are here!)

 Take a Day Trip to one of Thailand’s Floating Markets from Bangkok